joereynolds/SQHell.vim/README.md

 ### Execute a command using `SQHExecute!`

 Execute a line with `SQHExecute`.

-Execute a visual block with `SQHExecute` over a visual selection Execute an arbitrary command with `SQHExecute!`
+Execute a visual block with `SQHExecute` over a visual selection.

+Execute an arbitrary command with `SQHExecute!`.

 ![](https://i.imgur.com/osjpU6u.gif)